UltraEngine/Documentation/CPP_CreateFileSystemWatcher.md

 Returns a new FileSystemWatcher object if the specified directory exists, otherwise NULL is returned.

 ## Remarks ##
 Once the FileSystemWatcher object is created, it will monitor the directory to detect changes.
 When changes occur an event will be emitted.
-The event ID will be EVENT_FILE_CREATE, EVENT_FILE_DELETE, EVENT_FILE_RENAME, or EVENT_FILE_CHANGE.
+The event ID will be one of the following
+- EVENT_FILE_CREATE
+- EVENT_FILE_DELETE
+- EVENT_FILE_RENAME
+- EVENT_FILE_CHANGE.

 ## Example ##
 ```c++